coggro/resume/README.md

 ##### _September 2013 to May 2015_

-- Moved data from scanned files into proprietary software used to analyze risk and determine cost for insuring fleets of motor vehicles
+- Moved data from scanned files into proprietary software used to analyze risk and determine cost for insuring fleets of motor vehicles.
-- Required data manipulation and typing skills
+- Required data manipulation and typing skills.
-- Developed seeral specialized tools in Microsoft Excel to organize and analyze data more swiftly than manual methods before being accurately entered
+- Developed seeral specialized tools in Microsoft Excel to organize and analyze data more swiftly than manual methods before being accurately entered.
-- Reviewed completed policies for accuracy before issuance
+- Reviewed completed policies for accuracy before issuance.

 ---